andychu/bwk/README.md

 These tests have golden output, and thus are are independent of the system awk:

 - `./test.sh golden` `(T.*)`
+  - This includes `T.beebe` which runs the scripts in `tests/beebe` ("tests from Nelson Beebe from gawk test suite")

 These tests require a previous awk binary, e.g. a system awk or previous bwk
 binary: